Facial Rejuvenation with The Ultra Pulsed CO2 Laser

 With a list of qualifications including a Bachelor of Surgery and a Bachelor of Medicine, Dr. Chandran Arianayagam is also a Fellow of the Royal College of Surgeons of Edinburgh and has been granted Specialist status in Plastic Surgery in the Commonwealth of Australia.
 He is also a Corresponding Member of the American Society of Plastic Surgeons and the American Society for Aesthetic Plastic Surgery.

-Dr. Arianayagam is an expert who places great importance on the complete comfort of all his patients.
+Dr Arianayagam is an expert who places great importance on the complete comfort of all his patients.
 This includes at least two consultations prior to treatment, and a team at PCLS Coffs Harbour who offer outstanding levels of in-patient and post-operative care.
 Every procedure, from the initial steps through to a full recovery is given high-levels of follow up care.

-Once you have made the decision to go ahead with the surgery and have chosen Dr. Arianayagam as your surgeon, you will also be offered the opportunity to speak to one of our patients who has the same procedure.
+Once you have made the decision to go ahead with the surgery and have chosen Dr. Arianayagam as your surgeon, you will also be offered the opportunity to speak to one of our patients who has had the same procedure.

 Frequently Asked Questions